Palats/mapshot/DEVELOPMENT.md

 # Development

 Most instructions here assume a Linux host.
+The working directory is the root of the checkout.

 ## Initial setup